 We know change can be challenging.
 So often we have these grand plans for transformation that just don’t seem to have the results we hope for, or we lack the motivation to make those necessary lifestyle improvements a permanent part of our lives.
-However, in order to make sustainable changes, you not only have to make and meet your goals, it requires a shift in consciousness about health.
-We believe that from a holistic perspective of health, it can be easier to make the changes you need, by seeing life as journey of healing, understanding the power of your habits, and diving to the root causes of dis-ease.
+However, to make sustainable changes, you not only have to make and meet your goals but also shift your consciousness about health.
+We believe that from a holistic perspective of health, it can be easier to make the changes you need, by seeing life as a journey of healing, understanding the power of your habits, and diving into the root causes of dis-ease.

 Let 2016 be the year of healthier ways of being!

 It can seem difficult to have the energy to make changes, and taking time for your well-being sometimes seems beyond what your schedule/family/engagements/schoolwork allows.
 And sometimes, changing your habits to become healthier can feel like trying to fit a square peg into a round whole.
 No matter how much effort you put into hammering that square peg, it just will not fit into the hole, and eventually, you will give up.
 This is where a paradigm shift is necessary.
 When you shift your consciousness, everything changes, and as your view transitions to a holistic perspective, you’ll notice those pegs start to fit easily into those holes.